AMGMounir/Resyncbot/README.md

 **Quick summary:**
 1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click "New Application" and give it a name
-3. Go to the "Bot" tab and click "Add Bot"
+3. Go to the "Bot" tab and click "Reset Token"
 4. Under "Token", click "Copy" to save your bot token
-5. Enable the following Privileged Gateway Intents:
-   - Server Members Intent
-   - Message Content Intent
-   - Presence Intent
-6. Go to "OAuth2" > "URL Generator":
+5. Go to "OAuth2" > "URL Generator":
    - Select scopes: `bot`, `applications.commands`
    - Select necessary bot permissions (Administrator for full functionality)
    - Copy the generated URL and open it to invite the bot to your server